Seasonal sales taxes – Wacky Tax Wednesday

 Do out-of-state sellers have to collect seasonal sales taxes?

-The short answer is that it depends, because each seasonal sales tax is unique.
-But if you’re an out-of-state seller that’s required to collect and remit sales tax in a jurisdiction with a seasonal sales tax, you’ll likely have to collect and remit the rate that’s due.
+The short answer is that it depends.
+If you’re an out-of-state seller required to collect and remit sales tax in a jurisdiction with a seasonal sales tax, you’ll likely have to collect and remit the rate that’s due.
+But that may not always be the case.

-As their name suggests, the resort sales taxes in Montana tend to be tied to the physical location of the resort.
-Unlike in Alaska, local governments in Montana don’t require remote sellers to register for the resort tax.
+The resort sales taxes in Montana tend to be tied to the physical location of the resort.
+No local governments in Montana require remote sellers to register for the resort tax.
 So while online sales could be subject to the resort tax in Red Lodge, that would only be the case if the product was shipped from a location in Red Lodge.
 Online sales originating outside of Red Lodge aren’t subject to the resort tax.

-The situation in Oregon is less clear.
-Local governments in Oregon haven’t worked to streamline remote sales tax collection, and it’s unclear whether local governments in Oregon even have the authority to tax remote sales.
-Yet the language of the seasonal sales tax ordinance in Josephine County, Oregon, suggests remote sales would be taxed.
+The point is moot in Oregon, since voters rejected the proposed Josephine County seasonal sales tax.
+The language of the seasonal sales tax ordinance suggests remote sales would have been taxed had it been approved.
 It says, “conversions … delivered to a Consumer or a location in Josephine County” would be subject to the tax, “regardless of the shipping source.”

 The pros and cons of a seasonal sales tax